claestom/AM-workshop-setup/README.md

 * Cmd: Specifies the command and arguments to run inside the container.
     * --pf=/appdata/publishednodes.json: Specifies the path to a configuration file (publishednodes.json) within the container.
-    * --aa: Another argument passed to the command, the specific purpose of which depends on the application running in the container
+    * --aa: Another argument passed to the command, the specific purpose of whicha depends on the application running in the container

 * HostConfig: Contains configuration options for the Docker host.
     * Binds: Specifies a bind mount, mapping a directory on the host (/iiotedge) to a directory inside the container (/appdata).